nvda-es/TeleNVDA/readme.md

 The Push clipboard option in the remote menu allows you to push text from your clipboard. when activated, any text on the clipboard will be pushed to the other machines.

+## Send f11
+The Send f11 option in the remote menu allows pressing the f11 key on the remote machine.
+This is useful to toggle full screen mode on some programs, for example.

 ## Configuring TeleNVDA to Work on a Secure Desktop

 In order for TeleNVDA to work on the secure desktop, the addon must be installed in the NVDA running on the secure desktop.